fizalihsan/fizalihsan.github.io/source/technology/datastructures.md

 * While the BST is simple to implement and efficient when the tree is balanced, the possibility of its being unbalanced is a serious liability.
 There are techniques for organizing a BST to guarantee good performance: like AVL tree and the splay tree.

 **Height-balanced binary search tree (OR) AVL tree** (after their Russian inventors  *Adelson-Velskii and Landis*)

+## Balanced Search Trees

+* Binary tree and Binary search trees work well for a wide variety of applications, but they have poor worst-case performance.
+However, there are some types of binary search tree where costs are *guaranteed* to be logarithmic, no matter what sequence of keys is used to construct them.

+### 2-3 Search Tree

+* Ideally, we would like to keep our binary search trees *perfectly balanced*.
+In an `N`-node tree, we would like the height to be `~log N` so that we can guarantee that all searches can be completed in `~log N` compares, just as for binary search.
+But, maintaining perfect balance for dynamic insertions is too expensive.
+* 2-3 search tree slightly relaxes the perfect balance requirement to provide guaranteed logarithmic performance not just for the insert and search operations in our symbol-table API but also for all of the ordered operations (except range search).

 ### Red-Black Tree